Collect Your Court Judgment From Deposit Accounts

 • Insurance proceeds.
 In most states, a debtor may exempt disability and health insurance benefits, matured (paid out) life insurance proceeds needed to support the debtor and the debtor's family, and the loan value of most life insurance policies.

-In some instances, the onus is on the bank to protect exempt funds from levy.
-This is true if the judgment debtor receives protected federal benefits (like Social Security, Supplemental Security Income, veterans benefits, and a few more) via electronic deposit.
-The bank cannot freeze any of those funds deposited within two months of the bank levy order.
-To learn more, see Nolo's blog Protection From Garnishment for Social Security, Veterans Benefits.
+Sometimes, the bank is responsible for protecting exempt funds from levy.
+This is true if the judgment debtor receives protected federal benefits like Social Security, Supplemental Security Income, veterans benefits, and others through electronic deposit.
+The bank cannot freeze funds deposited within two months of the bank levy order.
+Learn more about protection from garnishment of veterans benefits.

 What About Joint Accounts?

-If you have a judgment against one spouse, but not the other, and the married couple owns a joint bank account, whether you can levy all of the money in the account, only one half of the money in the account, or none of the money in the account depends on state law.
-To learn the rules, see Bank Levies on Joint Accounts (Spouse).
-The same goes for joint accounts owned by non-spouses.
-To learn the rules, see Bank Levies on Joint Accounts (Nonspouse)
+If you have a judgment against one spouse but not the other, and the married couple owns a joint bank account, whether you can levy all of the money in the account, only one-half of the money in the account, or none of the money in the account depends on state law.
+You'll find more on these rules in Bank Levies on Joint Accounts (Spouse) and Bank Levies on Joint Accounts (Nonspouse)

 Further Resource

-For a complete guide to collecting your money after winning a judgment, get Everybody's Guide to Small Claims Court, by Ralph Warner (Nolo).
+For a complete guide to collecting your money after winning a judgment, get Everybody's Guide to Small Claims Court, by Cara O'Neill (Nolo).